Building a Budget with Discretionary Dollars

 Below is a reminder on how schools should budget for the following partnerships:

 Communities in Schools (CIS) is a nonprofit organization that supports schools by implementing the model of Integrated Student Supports (ISS), a data-driven, evidence-based solution to remove barriers to student success.
 ISS improves the delivery of services by enabling students to be linked to a broad set of community resources that address numerous needs in a coordinated way.
-CIS places a full-time site coordinator in each school to assess the needs at the school and develop an annual school support plan that outlines three tiers of supports.
-All participating schools should budget the cost-share for CIS in “Professional Services” (price should be negotiated with the partner).
+CIS places a full-time site coordinator in each school to assess the needs at the school and develop an annual school support plan that outlines three tiers of support.
+All participating schools are required to budget funds for the cost-share for CIS in “Professional Services” (the price should be negotiated with the partner).

 Additional Tutoring Partners.
 Schools may choose to work with additional (not centrally managed or funded) tutoring partners using school-based funds.
-A list of recommended tutoring partners can be found in the OTL Curriculum & Assessment Resources & Recommended Programs & Partners for School Purchase document.
+A list of recommended tutoring partners can be found here: SY25-26 Recommended High Impact Tutoring Providers.

-Note on DCPS Operated Afterschool Programs: Elementary schools and education campuses that are part of the 21st Century Community Learning Centers Out-of-School Time Grant receive an afterschool programs allocation from the Out of School Time Programs division in the Office of Teaching and Learning.
+Note on DCPS Operated Afterschool Programs: Elementary schools and education campuses that are part of the 21st Century Community Learning Centers grant (21stCCLC) receive an afterschool allocation from the Out of School Time Programs division in the Office of Teaching and Learning.
 This personnel allocation cannot be reprogrammed to contractual services for an afterschool provider.
-These schools may budget for additional afterschool programing with partners using flexible funding.
+These schools may budget for additional afterschool programming with partners using flexible funding.

 Budgeting Guidance